 Every day you learn something, learning for life: Neighbourhood houses, adult learning and transitions to higher education

 Dr Ollis has published both nationally and internationally in the areas of community development and adult education.
 Her presentation will involve sharing stories of formal and informal adult learning in Neighbourhood Houses.
 Through case studies and poetry, these stories will reveal the transformative nature of learning, and will also explore the transition from reluctant to confident learner and the resulting impact on communities.
-Dr Ollis will also share some of the findings of research that examines adult learning in the context of Neighbourhood Houses in the regions of Geelong and South Western Victoria.
+Dr Ollis will also share some of the findings of research that examines adult learning in the context of Neighbourhood Houses in Victoria.

 Dr Tony Brown – University of Canberra